Consumer Credit

 Goodwill

-To evaluate the goodwill of a candidate to repay a loan, the individual is evaluated on his passed payments with other lenders, which are showed on the credit bureau.
-The credit report gathers credit history since the opening of the individual’s credit.
-We can see his credit experience on credit cards, loans, cars, mortgages and other bills such as the cell phone bill.
+The best indicator to make sure a candidate will repay a future loan is to look at his past experience with other creditors, which is shown on the credit bureau.
+The consumer credit report gathers credit history since the opening of the first official loan of any type.
+It shows payments made on credit cards, term loans, cars, other bills such as the cell phone and sometimes the mortgage.
+The consumer credit report informs about the individual’s payment behaviour.

-Also, it shows bad credit such as late payments, write-offs (known as R9), collections, vehicle repossession (known as R8), judgments and bankruptcies.
-Credit scores like the Beacon gather all the information and give you a score between 300 and 850.
-Under 620 is consider as subprime, 620 to 700 as average, 700 to 750 as good and 750 and up as excellent.
-Try our questionnaire to evaluate your own credit score!
+It also exposes derogatory and bad credit experience such as late payments, write-offs (known as R9), collections, vehicle repossession (known as R8), judgments and bankruptcies.
+Credit scores like the Beacon digest all the information in the report and give you a general score between 300 and 900.
+Under 620 is considered as subprime, 620 to 700 as average, 700 to 750 as good and 750 and up as excellent.
+Try our questionnaire to evaluate your own credit score.

 - Numbers of inquiries